x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/email-addresses-and-address-books/address-lists/address-list-procedures.md

 - To make the recipient visible in address lists again, use the value `$false` for the _HiddenFromAddressListsEnabled_ parameter.

 - By default, arbitration mailboxes and public folder mailboxes are hidden from address lists.
-If you use the **Set-Mailbox** cmdlet to change this or any other setting for arbitration or public folder mailboxes, you need to include the _Aribtration_ or _PublicFolder_ switches.
+If you use the **Set-Mailbox** cmdlet to change this or any other setting for arbitration or public folder mailboxes, you need to include the _Arbitration_ or _PublicFolder_ switches.

 ### How do you know this worked?